-FVTPL
+• FVTPL

 Assets that do not meet the criteria for amortized cost or FVOCI and the collection of contractual cash flows is only incidental to achieving the Fund's business model objective are measured at FVTPL.
 A gain or loss on a debt security that is subsequently measured at FVTPL and is not part of a hedging relationship is recognized in profit or loss and presented in the statement of total comprehensive income under 'Net income (loss) on financial assets at fair value through profit or loss' in the period in which it arises.

-The Fund's investments in Philippine government and corporate debt securities are mandatorily classified at FVTPL as disclosed in Note 3.
+As at December 31, 2022 and 2021, the Fund's investments in debt securities are mandatorily classified at FVTPL as disclosed in Note 3.

 Business model: The business model reflects how the Fund manages the assets in order to generate cash flows.
 That is, whether the Fund's objective is solely to collect the contractual cash flows from the assets or is to collect both the contractual cash flows and cash flows arising from the sale of assets.
-If neither of these is applicable, then the financial assets are classified as part of 'other' business model and measured at FVTPL.
+If neither of these is applicable, then the financial assets are classified as part of 'other' business model and measured at fair value through profit or loss.
 Factors considered by the Fund in determining the business model for a group of assets include past experience on how the cash flows for these assets were collected, how the asset's performance is evaluated and reported to key management personnel, how risks are assessed and managed and how managers are compensated.